calcium3000/musicFromMotion/README.md

 ## mFM-Rx
 This is the receiver module with which all transmitter nodes communicate.
-It consists of a small breakout board for the nRF24L01+ transceiver IC that plugs directly into the SPI0 bus of a Raspberry Pi (all models).
-A chip antenna replaces the need for a PCB type.
+It consists of a small breakout board for a mini nRF24L01+ transceiver module that plugs directly into the SPI0 bus of a Raspberry Pi (all models).

-WARNING: Unlike some related breakout boards, this one does not come fitted with a voltage regulator.
-Therefore the supplied voltage must never exceed the nRF24L01+'s limits of -0.3V to 3.6V.

 This module is used in conjunction with TMRh20's RF24 library (see https://github.com/TMRh20/RF24).